-High Rise window cleaning is arguably one of the more extreme methods to clean the windows of skyscrapers and at times, the only option.
-There are many variables that affect the window cleaner’s safety, some of which are completely out of the hands of the window cleaner themselves.
-This is the reason, among others, that such importance is placed over the knowledge of the gear in use and the best safety practices for each piece of equipment.
-For this post, we will be focusing on rope grabs that act as a back up device, a vital piece of machinery to any and every high rise window cleaner.
+High Rise window cleaning is arguably one of the more extreme approaches to cleaning the windows of skyscrapers and, at times, the only option.
+Many variables affect the window cleaner’s safety, some of which are entirely out of their hands.
+This is the reason, amongst others, that such importance is placed on knowing the gear, and the best safety practices for each piece of equipment.
+For this post, we will focus on rope grabs that act as a backup device, a vital piece of machinery for every high rise window cleaner.

-Rope grab is an umbrella term that refers to a few different types of equipment.
-A rope grab is defined as a device put on rope that remains stationary, even under load.
-Within that umbrella, there are two types of rope grabs.
-The first is a hand ascender and the other is a back up device.
-A hand ascender is not to be used as a back up device even though a back up rope grab can be used as a hand ascender.
-Here at abc, we offer a variety of rope grabs, all of which are high quality pieces of gear, each with special features and characteristics that cater to the specific jobs and needs of the window cleaner.
-While we are very happy to chat and discuss the best option of rope grab for each individual window cleaner, we would like to mention this does not substitute for training what so ever.
-In fact, we highly suggest getting certified in SPRAT or IRATA (or both) to ensure each window cleaner is at his or her peak safety ability while high rise window cleaning.
+A rope grab is an umbrella term that refers to different types of equipment.
+A rope grab is defined as a device put on a rope that remains stationary, even under load.
+There are two types of rope grabs.
+The first is a hand ascender, and the other is a backup device.
+A hand ascender is not to be used as a backup device even though a backup rope grab can be used as a hand ascender.
+At abc, we offer a variety of rope grabs, each with special features and characteristics that cater to the specific jobs and needs of the window cleaner.
+While we are delighted to chat and discuss the best option of rope grab for each window cleaner, we would like to mention that this does not substitute for training.
+We highly suggest getting certified in SPRAT or IRATA (or both) to ensure each window cleaner is at his or her peak safety ability while high rise window cleaning.

-These tips are some simple do’s and don’ts of backup device rope grabs meant simply to help you better understand your gear and it’s purpose.
+The following tips are some simple do’s and don’ts of backup device rope grabs meant to help you better understand your gear, and it’s purpose.

 1. Read the Instruction Manual.
-Although this seems pretty simple and elementary, many people skip over the instructions.
-However, these instructions are directly from the manufacturer and include important and specific information, such as corresponding rope size that is crucial to the success of the rope grab.
+Although this seems pretty elementary and straightforward, many people skip over the instructions.
+However, these instructions are directly from the manufacturer and include principal and specific information, such as corresponding rope size that is crucial to the success of the rope grab.

 3. Minimize your fall distance by keeping your rope grab as high as possible.
-Leaving your rope grab low creates a longer falling distance for the window cleaner, which in turn allows for more opportunity for the lanyard to malfunction.
+Leaving your rope grab low creates a longer falling distance for the window cleaner, which in turn allows for a greater opportunity for the lanyard to malfunction.

 4. Drop proof your device.
-Some rope grabs come with an attachment point for some accessory cord.
-This way, you are able to keep the rope grab from falling when detaching it from rope.
+Some rope grabs come with an attachment point for an accessory cord.
+This way, you can keep the rope grab from falling when detaching it from the rope.
 Other rope grabs come with the lanyard and the rope grab attached.

-5. Follow manufacturers guidelines for inspection.
-All gear must be inspected, quite regularly.
-The guidelines given by the manufacturers are specific to the piece of gear.
-They will tell you what to look for and how to gage the wear and tear of your device.
+5. Follow the manufacturer’s guidelines for inspection.
+All gear must be inspected regularly.
+The guidelines given by the manufacturers are specific to each piece of gear.
+They will tell you what to look for and how to gauge the wear and tear of your device.
 If you ever take a fall on any gear, you must retire that gear immediately.

-Rope grabs are very important to any high rise window cleaner and can be regarded as one of the most important pieces of equipment used.
-That being said, it is so very important to know and familiarize yourself with your equipment.
+Rope grabs are essential for every high rise window cleaner and can be regarded as one of the most significant pieces of equipment.
+That being said, it is crucial to know and familiarize yourself with your equipment.
 Along with proper training, these quick Do’s and Don’ts are essential tips to keep window cleaners safe while using rope grabs.